Multi-Output Convolution Spectral Mixture for Gaussian Processes: Conclusion

 \section{Conclusion}

-We proposed the generalized multi-output convolution spectral mixture (MOCSM) kernel with expressive closed form to describe cross covariance between multi-outputs in a principled way.
-In our method we incorporated time and phase delay in spectral density, then transform convolution into product through Fourier transform.

-MOCSM shows stronger abilities in modeling complicated nonlinear correlation across multi-outputs than the considered baselines.
-Experiments on artificial datasets and real world datasets have shown that by using cross convolution of components within MOGPs, more irregular trends in the data can be recognized and learnt and long-term trends forecasting and long range back extrapolation can be performed in a more accurate way.
+We proposed the generalized multi-output convolution spectral mixture kernel to describe cross covariance between multi-outputs in a principled way.
+Results of extensive experiments indicated that MOCSM shows stronger abilities in modeling complicated correlation across multi-outputs than the considered baselines.
+Experiments on artificial datasets and real world datasets have shown that by using cross convolution of components within MOGPs, more irregular trends in the data can be recognized and learned and long-term trends forecasting and back extrapolation can be performed in a more accurate way.

-For example, they can be applied to fill in the gaps that cross correlations are not so precise in MOSM, and extend the extrapolating ability of MOSM without increasing complexity in training and inference steps.
+MOCSM overcomes the problem that cross correlations are not so precise in MOSM, and extends the extrapolating ability of MOSM without increasing of computational complexity in the training and inference steps.
 In this work we did not address efficient inference of the MOCSM.
-At present, efficient inference approximation methods like FITC and PITC \cite{Alvarez2009, Alvarez2010,Alvarez2011, Williams2001, Quinonero-Candela2005, Snelson2006, Chalupka2013}, are not very effective for MOGPs.
-Interesting future research involves the development of sparse and efficient inference methods for MTGPs \cite{Rakitsch2013, Guarnizo2018, Liu2018a}.
+At present, efficient inference approximation methods like FITC and PITC \cite{Alvarez2009, Alvarez2010,Alvarez2011, Williams2001, Quinonero-Candela2005, Snelson2006, Chalupka2013}, are not very effective for MOGPs because the labels of the inducing points are fixed and all outputs shared the same inducing points.
+Therefore interesting future research involves the development of sparse and efficient inference methods in a MOGP setting \cite{Rakitsch2013, Guarnizo2018, Liu2018a}.

-Global optimizing and initialization strategy of hyper-paramters are also very important for the MOGP performance.
-Here we considered the empirical spectral density as derived from the data, and then applied a Bayesian Gaussian mixture model.
+Global optimization and initialization strategies of hyper-parameters are also very important for the MOGPs performance.
+Here we considered the empirical spectral density as derived from the data, and then applied a Bayesian Gaussian mixture model in order to initialize hyper-parameters.
 More advanced initialization strategies, like \cite{Jang2017, Swersky2013,Martinez-Cantin2014,Knudde2017} need to be investigated in future work.